johnlee1/hana-api/README.md

 ## gotchas
-* this is dumb but emptry string is not considered a valid string by hapi's joi
+* emptry string is not considered a valid string by hapi's joi